bydynamics/AL-RoleControl-Support/COPILOT.md

 ### Known Issues

 - Very complex prompts with multiple unrelated requirements may produce suboptimal grouping
-- Custom table suggestions require manual table ID entry
+- Custom table suggestions may require manual table ID entry
 - Some industry-specific terminology may not be recognized

 ## Troubleshooting